BC Chamber Member Spotlight: Baldwin Education Foundation

 Looking to the future, Kathy stresses the importance of BEF developing new initiatives that correspond to the changing demographics of the Baldwin City community as well as staying attune to the needs of the student population.
 One FY17 programming addition has been the direct allocation of a portion of BEF funds to each school.
 This enables the funds to be targeted to the most pressing need at each school.
 Kathy attributes BEF’s success to USD 348 residents’ commitment to supporting strong public schools and prioritizing education as a core community value.

 The community can support BEF in a variety of ways from participating in BEF Bunco tournaments, providing sponsorship at the annual luncheon and making a monetary donation.
-This year’s BEF luncheon is Friday, March 10 with keynote speaker Dr. Jarrett Johnson, a 2000 BHS alumni and staff scientist at Los Alamos National Laboratory.
 Please join BEF in these activities and support our local schools!